askrht/spark-demo/README.md

-A mobile friendly presentation can be viewed by opening the file `spark-demo.html` in a browser.
-The html file has been generated from the Rmarkdown document `spark-demo.Rmd` present in the repository
+A mobile friendly presentation can be viewed [here](https://askrht.github.io/spark-demo) It has been generated from the Rmarkdown present inside `docs`

 **Prerequisite**